TedxHarry/Protocols/ISC-Concepts/Aggregation/Part_12_Troubleshooting_Playbook.md

 ISC identity says Alice is Sales.
 Roles still give Sales access.

-Where is the lie?
+Which story is false?

 - HR might be wrong
 - Account might be wrong
-- Identity might be choosing wrong
+- Identity judgment might be wrong
 - Recompute might be late

-Troubleshooting is finding which story is false.
+Troubleshooting is finding which story is lying.

 ---